QualiSystems/devguide_source/_reference/8.3.0/mapping-sub-resource-connections.md

 6) Associate the port model defined in the command to the new shell in **Resource Manager Client>Resource Structure**.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In our example, we used a port model called Generic Ethernet Port.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the above example, we used a port model called Generic Ethernet Port.

 7) Add the driver to CloudShell Portal's **Manage>Drivers>Resource** page and associate the new shell model.